hughescoin/base-6551-implementation/README.md

 This guide demonstrates how to create and interact with three smart contracts:

-- An ERC721 smart contract that serves as our NFT.
+- An [ERC721](https://docs.openzeppelin.com/contracts/4.x/erc721) smart contract that serves as our NFT.
-- A registry contract that deploys another smart contract.
+- A [registry contract](https://eips.ethereum.org/EIPS/eip-6551) that deploys another smart contract.
-- A smart contract wallet (aka Token Bound Account) that will be owned by the NFT holder.
+- A smart contract wallet (a.k.a.
+Token Bound Account) that will be owned by the NFT holder.

 ## Tools